prototypefund/Flohmarkt/README.md

 Follow the link and set up your admin account and instance.

+## Troubleshooting

+  * Registration route is hanging
+    Your Mailserver settings are most likely incorrect
+  * I can't access my admin account
+    Maybe the Initial Setup process failed.
+Forgot to click a point on the map maybe?
+    You can always restart your instance and click the setup link again.

 ## License

 This project is licensed under the GNU Affero General Public License 3.